Our Role in Child and Family Wellbeing

 Family Matters

-The Aboriginal and Torres Strait Islander Child Placement Principle is a framework designed to promote policy and practice that will reduce the over-representation of Aboriginal and Torres Strait Islander children in the child protection system.
+The Aboriginal and Torres Strait Islander Child Placement Principle is a national framework that affirms and protects the rights of Aboriginal and Torres Strait Islander children, families and communities by ensuring culture, family, community and Country are central to child protection decision-making and embeds self-determination in national child welfare law, policy and practice.

-The Improving Multidisciplinary Responses Program is a national, multi-jurisdiction initiative that centres Aboriginal and Torres Strait Islander cultural knowledge, frameworks and responses for the way child and family services are designed and delivered.
+The Improving Multidisciplinary Responses Program is a national initiative that places Aboriginal and Torres Strait Islander cultural knowledge at the centre of how child and family services are designed and delivered, supporting community-led service models that strengthen family wellbeing, improve access to early support and reduce unnecessary engagement with child protection systems.

 IMR ProgramOur Ways – Strong Ways – Our Voices